This post may contain affiliate links. Please read my disclosure policy for more details.

 How to store leftovers

 This carrot and lentil soup keeps well in the fridge for about 3-4 days and freezes beautifully.
-I suggest dividing the soup into single portions, cooling completely in the refrigerator over night, then transferring to the freezer.
+I suggest dividing the soup into single portions, cooling it completely in the refrigerator overnight, and then transferring it to the freezer.

-I use this type of glass containers, I use them to freeze every soups and sauces!
+I use this type of glass containers to freeze every soup and sauce!

 Lentil soup recipes you’ll love!